-Course Title & Code Credits Credit d listribution of the course Eligibility Criteria Prerequisite Lecture Tutorial Practical/ Practice of the course Theoretical Foundations in Human Development 4 3 - 1 Class XII Pass NIL
+Credit listribution of the course Eligibility Prerequisite Course Title & Code Credits Lecture Tutorial Practical/ Practice Eligibility Criteria of the course Theoretical Foundations in Human Development 4 3 - 1 Class XII Pass NIL

 - 1. To enable an understanding of the significance of the theoretical basis of Human Development. - 2.
 To gain an in-depth understanding of selected theories in Human Development.